There you are dear, right inside me…

 Last night, we heard my love’s dearest friend had made his rainbow journey.
-He died in his sleep on the morning on his birthday, cause unknown.
+He died in his sleep on the morning on his birthday.

 He was one of the most kind hearted, sensitive, giving souls I’ve been blessed to know.
 He wore his heart on his sleeve.
 When I looked at him, I could see the sweetest little boy inside him.